public-assembly/north-star/README.md

 [How]
 1. How is Public Assembly structured?
 2. How will Public Assembly measure success?

+- participation of existing organizations within Public Assembly governance
+- participation of newly founded organizations within Public Assembly governance
+- engagement of squads within Public Assembly's 'Prop House'
+- proliferation of Public Assembly ideals
+- frequency of remixing done using Public Assembly templates
+- proliferation of Zora (Nouns Builder, BuilderDAO, and Create)
+- collaboration amongst organizations participating in Public Assembly governance
+- collaboration amongst independent builders participating in Public Assembly's 'Prop House'

 3. How can I participate in Public Assembly?

 ---
 ### What